ArceLopera/ArceLopera.github.io/_products/0_GamingTech.md

 ---
 title: "For Gaming and Entertainment"
-excerpt: "Novel Interfaces to Enhance Engagement for Gaming and Artistic Performances"
+excerpt: "Novel Interfaces to Enhance Engagement in Gaming and Artistic Performances"
 header:
   image: /assets/images/img_play_a.bmp
   teaser: /assets/images/smario2.jpg